 There are a variety of external events, such as active shooter, building intruder, civil disturbance, or a release of hazardous substance at a local refinery, that can threaten the safety of the school's population.
-The basic concept of a Shelter-In Place (SIP) is to create obstructions / barriers between any danger and staff/students, while maintaining safety and communications.
+The basic concept of a Shelter-In Place (SIP) is to create obstructions or barriers between any danger and staff and students while maintaining safety and communications.

 Each situation is different.
 The key objective is safety for all staff, students, and visitors at our facility.
-Staff are to assist in the safety of students and / or visitors in the building by asking them to stay and follow instructions.
-Action guidelines include:
+Staff are to assist in the safety of students and/or visitors in the building by asking them to stay and follow instructions.
+Action guidelines include the following:

-- Overhead Paging Code to alert staff (see p.
-19). - Remain in a classroom or office. - Move from areas with windows (library and student lounge). - Close and lock, then block all doors. - Turn off lights. - Remain quiet and out of sight (if possible). - Locate yourself near solid interior walls, under furniture, or large objects. - Use cell phone/text messages for emergencies only. - Leave your shelter only when informed through the overhead paging system (i.e. Code Orange Clear).
+- Use the overhead paging code to alert staff (see the KPSAHS Emergency Codes section of this Handbook). - Remain in a classroom or office. - Move from areas with windows (library and student lounge). - Close, lock, and block all doors. - Turn off lights. - Remain quiet and out of sight (if possible). - Locate yourself near solid interior walls, under furniture, or large objects. - Use cell phone/text messages for emergencies only. - Leave your shelter only when informed through the overhead paging system (i.e., Code Orange Clear).